kaspar21/MitreAttack/README.md

 - `json`: Generate a JSON file with analysis results.
 - `ws`: Analyze results without subtechniques.
 - `all`: Generate all available outputs.

+## After using the tool
+Once the program finishes, you can find the files in the output/ directory.
+The JSON file is also accessible and readable from this link: [https://mitre-attack.github.io/attack-navigator/](url)